-- Epidemiological networks modeling changes in contact networks as a function of disease dynamics (quarantine, social distancing, etc.) - Social communities changes in connections between individuals over time (political networks, friendship networks, etc.) - Power grids nodes can be removed if they fail, new nodes added - And many more!
+- Epidemiological networks modeling changes in contact networks as a function of disease dynamics (quarantine, social distancing, etc.) - Social communities changes in connections between individuals over time (political networks, friendship networks, etc.) - Power grids nodes can be removed if they fail - And many more!